William M. Mathew

 Nothing was resolved on the following day, 13 May; and as late as the morning of the 14th,’the American government had still not decided what it would do when 6 p.m. came’ – midnight in Palestine.
 Marshall was standing firm, and Truman was immobilised by the fear that the breach with the general would become common knowledge.
 Meanwhile, at the United Nations in New York, the American delegation was still advancing Marshall’s policy of trusteeship for Palestine.
 Crucial last-gasp exchanges were taking place between Clifford, acting on the President’s authority, and Robert Lovett, Marshall’s friend as well as deputy, to see if there was any way of stopping the secretary of state going public on his rift with Truman.
 ‘We were’, Clifford writes, ‘in the midst of the most difficult months of the Cold War and we had to avert a split in our ranks – any leak of the astonishing events of that afternoon would be catastrophic’.
 There was, he told Lovett on the evening of the Oval Office meeting, ‘no chance whatsoever that the President will change his mind on the basic issue….He wants to recognize the new state.
 So all I can say is that if anyone is going to give, it is going to have to be General Marshall’.

-Truman, still acting behind the scenes, told Clifford the next morning: ‘Keep encouraging Lovett to work on the General’ – which the counsel did, reporting again to Lovett: ‘I’ve talked to the President, and I want to tell you that he is not going to budge an inch in his basic view.
+Truman, still acting behind the scenes, told Clifford the next morning, 13 May: ‘Keep encouraging Lovett to work on the General’ – which the counsel did, reporting again to Lovett: ‘I’ve talked to the President, and I want to tell you that he is not going to budge an inch in his basic view.
 He is rock solid’.
 Marshall, learning of this, must have wondered what had changed since the afternoon before, when Truman had told him, ‘I’m inclined to side with you in this matter.’
 He might also have felt some concern that the dispute was being handled by proxies.
 His private reaction is not recorded, but he clearly was forced to the conclusion that his opposition was now pointless, and could not be respectably sustained short of his resigning.
 At 4pm on the 14th a mere two hours before the end of the Mandate, Lovett telephoned Clifford: ‘Clark, I think we have something we can work with.
 I have talked to the General.
 He cannot support the President’s position, but he has agreed he will not oppose it’.
 Clifford expressed instant relief: ‘God, that’s good news’.
 Marshall himself refused to ring Truman with his assurance, Clifford surmising: ‘it was too painful for him to do so’.
 Lovett himself took charge of informing the President.

 Only thirty minutes remained before the end of British rule and the declaration of Israel’s independence.
 ‘It had’, writes Clifford, ‘been a near-run thing, but the deed had been done’.
 And it was now time, embarrassingly, to inform the American delegation at the United Nations – still that very day earnestly debating on the virtues of trusteeship – that Palestine policy had been suddenly upended.
 The New York Times reported the following day that ‘the first reaction was that someone was making a terrible joke, and some diplomats broke into skeptical laughs’.
 And, as Clifford relates, Lovett, despite his successful efforts to get his chief to withhold his scorn, ‘remained adamant for the rest of his life…that the President and I had been wrong – as did most of his colleagues’.
-Marshall himself was much too grand, too informed, and too committed to existing Palestine policy to to be swayed by the radical alteration in presidential perspectives but, in the end, he knew himself to be a mere appointee.
+Marshall himself was much too grand, too informed, and too committed to existing Palestine policy to be swayed by the radical alteration in presidential perspectives but, in the end, he knew himself to be a mere appointee.
 One of his biographers, Ed Cray (General of the Army: George C. Marshall, Soldier and Statesman ) quotes him as remarking to some would-be critics: ‘No, gentlemen, you don’t take a post of this sort and then resign when the man who has the constitutional responsibility to make decisions makes one you don’t like’.
 Cray, however, suggests that the matter was hardly settled by the general’s professional restraint.
 ‘Miffed State Department staff members leaked stories of a rift between the president and his secretary….On August 10, the president felt compelled to deny publically that Marshall had threatened to resign’.

-The fact that Truman had acted in defiance of the Department of State and its secretary, and that tensions persited between the White House and Foggy Bottom, was not lost on the Zionists.
+The fact that Truman had acted in defiance of the Department of State and its secretary, and that tensions persisted between the White House and Foggy Bottom, was not lost on the Zionists.
 Clearly official Washington had not been comprehensively won over to the Zionist cause.
 Nor, it seems indeed, had Truman himself.
 His hand had been forced by the rapidly changing military and political facts on the ground in Palestine (as documented in Part II) and by fears that other international players, in particular the Soviets, might take advantage of a sudden post-Mandate power vacuum there.
 These were the paramount considerations, and not any intellectual conversion to the cause of Zionism, or some presidential resolution of his previous, troubled circumspection.

 Dennis Ross points out in his important book (op. cit) that although Israel was given ‘immediate credibility and international standing’ by the de facto recognition, ‘American support … for the remainder of Truman’s term remained more symbolic than material’.
 De jure recognition did follow in January 1949, after the first Israeli elections, but the President continued to face ‘constraints, and the actual support he provided was limited’, his approach to Palestine being ‘necessarily influenced by the far broader context of the enormous national security challenges he faced’.
 The arms embargo imposed on all exports to the Middle East in December 1947 remained in place, this effectively penalizing ‘only the Jews, as the British continued to provide weapons to Arab armies and these leaked to Arab forces in Palestine’.
 It was not lifted when Egypt, Syria, and Jordan invaded Israel in May 1948; and after the Jews seized part of Sinai in the course of the resultant conflict, Truman insisted that if the territory was not at once returned to Egypt the United States would ‘undertake a substantial review of its attitude towards Israel’ and reconsider its support for the country’s membership of the United Nations.
 And he was ‘rather disgusted’ over Israel’s reluctance to accept Arab refugees after the 1948 war,